dtcenter/MET/met/docs/Users_Guide/data_io.rst

 			    5. Point2Grid Tool

-			       * Input: One NetCDF file containing point observation from the ASCII2NC, PB2NC, MADIS2NC, or LIDAR2NC tool.
+			       * Input: One NetCDF file containing point observation from the ASCII2NC, PB2NC, MADIS2NC, or LIDAR2NC tool and AOD variable from GOES16/17.

 				 * Output: One NetCDF file containing a gridded representation of the point observations.